-“The return to solid values is hard…Distress, panic, and hard times have marked our pathway in returning to solid values.”
+“The colonists were struggling not only against the armies of a great nation, but against the settled opinions of mankind; for the world did not then believe that the supreme authority of government could be safely untrusted to the guardianship of the people themselves.”
 He was the only preacher to serve as president.
 He was ambidextrous, as well as multilingual, and could even write Greek with one hand while writing Latin with the other!
 He was also the only person to ever be a congressman, a senator-elect, and a president-elect at the same time.
 He is James Abram Garfield, 20th President of the United States.
 James was born in a log cabin on November 19, 1831, in Orange Township, Ohio.
 He was the last of six Presidents born in a log cabin.
 His father died when he was young and James largely grew up in poverty.
 He developed a love for reading to avoid other children ridiculing him.
 James excelled in his academic studies, when he finally started at 17!
 Jame went on to attend Geauga Academy, becoming an instructor and administrator.
 He went on to attend Western Reserve Eclectic Institute, now called Hiram College, before moving onto Williams College, where he graduated in 1856 as salutatorian.
 While in college, James taught and also worked as a Christian Church (Disciples of Christ) circuit preacher, after experiencing a religious awakening as a teenager.
 He met Lucretia Rudolph at Geauga Academy and the two eventually married on November 11, 1858.
 Together they had seven children, five of which survived into adulthood.

 Following his graduation for Williams College in Massachusetts, James returned to Hiram in Ohio to teach, being made president in 1857.
 While at Williams, James had begun to engage in politics and felt stifled by the opportunities in education.
 Instead, James began to seek a career in politics, while also studying law.
 James first foray into politics was being elected to the state senate in 1859.